 - What additional skills would have helped you today?

-By taking time to ask yourself these four simple questions on a regular basis you can start to ensure that are constantly reflecting on your practice and pushing your boundaries to make sure you improve.
+By taking the time to ask yourself these four simple questions on a regular basis you can start to ensure that are constantly reflecting on your practice and pushing your boundaries to make sure you improve.
 Remember just as much as we spend time developing others we should develop ourselves!